xXleowXx/gitlab-charts/doc/development/kind/index.md

 If you would prefer not to run GitLab Runner at all, you can disable it in the relevant values file: `gitlab-runner.install=false`.

 NOTE: **Note:**
+In this configuration, `kind` also exposes GitLab-Shell in the cluster to port 22 locally so you can interact with repositories via SSH.

+NOTE: **Note:**
 If you need to log into the registry with `docker login`, you will need to take additional steps to configure the registry to work with your self-signed certificates.
 More instructions can be found [here](https://docs.docker.com/registry/deploying/#run-an-externally-accessible-registry) and [here](https://blog.container-solutions.com/adding-self-signed-registry-certs-docker-mac).

 ## NGINX Ingress NodePort without SSL